freenas/freenas-docs/userguide/storage.rst

 location.

 The basic configuration requires a source system with the original data and a destination system where the data will be replicated.
-The destination system is prepared to receive replicated data when a :ref:`periodic snapshot <Periodic Snapshot Tasks>` of the source system data and a replication task are created.
+When a :ref:`periodic snapshot <Periodic Snapshot Tasks>` of the selected dataset occurs, the replication task copies the data to the destination system.

-When snapshots are automatically created on the source computer, they are automatically replicated to the destination computer.
+When snapshots are automatically created on the source computer, they are replicated to the destination computer.
 First-time replication tasks can take a long time to complete as the entire snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the replication task completes.
 Later replications only send the snapshot changes to the destination system.
 Interrupting a running replication requires the replication task to restart from the beginning.

 The target dataset on the receiving system is automatically created in read-only mode to protect the data.
 To mount or browse the data on the